tntech-ngin-lab/nr-archway/README.md

 ### Examples

 There are different branches associated to this repository.
-The different branches correspond to the different methods of file transfering.
-Please fill out the ssh_config with the appropriate address of the file server and add that naming before continuing.
+The different branches correspond to the different methods of file transferring.

 Methods:

 * [sftp](https://github.com/justincpresley/ndn-python-fserver/tree/sftp)

 There are 3 parts to this small NDN network The catalog, the repo, and the client.
+All need to have each other's public key.
+Also, fill out the ssh_config with the appropriate address of the file server and add that naming to the repo's config before continuing.

 Each part should be ran on a different terminal.